benmangold/brain/README.md

 # brain

-a brain for my local macbook
+a brain for my macbook

 ## folds